payola/Payola/README.md

 <a name="plugins"></a>
 ### Plugins

 Creating a new plugin requires at least basic programming skills in Scala.
-A detailed reference of the Plugin class is described in the [Developer Guide](#developer) and in the [generated docs](#gen-docs).
+A detailed reference of the Plugin class is described in the [Developer Guide](#developer) and in the generated documentation.
 Here is a code of a sample plugin:

 ```
 package my.custom.plugin